 #2 – Make sure your strategy reflects where you are right now

 It’s not uncommon for a mobile app developer to say at the start of a PR campaign that they want a specific reporter to review their app.
 There’s nothing wrong with with wanting to aim high and to clearly outline the desired results.
 However, it’s important to be reminded that PR professionals, by nature, are people pleasers and want to make sure their clients are happy.
 This is a hard urge to fight, however, it’s important to always be careful what you wish for.

 If you have a new app and you want a review from a strong critic, make sure that the app is ready for that level of scrutiny.
-Earlier this year, Walt Mossberg reviewed the Humin app for the iPhone.
-While reading this review, I could almost hear the client ordering their PR professional to “make sure Mossberg reviews our app”.
+When Walt Mossberg reviewed the Humin app for the iPhone, I could almost hear the client ordering their PR professional to “make sure Mossberg reviews our app”.

 Again, it’s great to have a lofty goal, but be careful what you wish for.
 In an ideal world, the PR professional would have kicked back at the suggestion of Walt Mossberg reviewing the app and countered with reasons why the app wasn’t quite ready for that level of scrutiny or exposure.